miohtama/opsec/source/incidences/index.rst

                     <td>

                             <p>
-                                <a href="../web/index.html#password-storage-best-practices">The user passwords and two-factor seeds are hashed and salted against bruteforcing</a>
+                                <a href="../web/index.html#password-storage-best-practices">User passwords and two-factor seeds are hashed and salted against bruteforcing</a>
                             </p>

                             <p>
-                                <a href="../user/index.html#two-factor-authentication">The service users are encouraged to use two-factor authentication</a>
+                                <a href="../user/index.html#two-factor-authentication">Service users are encouraged to use two-factor authentication</a>
                             </p>

                             <p>